 Below, I’ve shared 9 common low-growing medicinal herbs and 1 mushroom that you may want to search for in your own backyard or surrounding neighborhoods – plus, we’ve also noted which regions they can be found in.
 This is a good reason to keep your backyard chemical-free—and of course make sure you wash everything thoroughly before preparation and consumption.

-Since some of these herbs have potent effects, be sure to look up any potential contraindications with regard to pregnancy, allergies, ailments, or other medications you may be taking.
+Since some of these herbs have potent effects, so be sure to look up any potential contraindications with regard to pregnancy, allergies, ailments, or other medications you may be taking.
 You may want to do additional research on those edibles you do find in your own backyard, to see if they align with your personal needs.
 And perhaps you have something growing in your yard that’s not on this list.
 Take it to your local nursery for help in identification.
 With a little research, you can discover whether or not that plant has properties worth using, or if it’s one to avoid.

 Broadleaf Plantain (Plantago major): Unlike the large plantain trees that grow delectable fruits, the broadleaf plantain is a ground cover.
 Packed with Vitamin K, calcium, and other vitamins and minerals, the broadleaf plantain has a cleansing and detoxifying effect on the body.
 This medicinal plant has been used in treating colds, diarrhea, burns, open sores, wounds, mouth ulcers, boils, acne, throat pain, sunburn, fever, respiratory infections; improving liver and kidney function; relieving gastrointestinal inflammation; and drawing out poisons and toxins from bites and stings—even snake bites!
 It’s often used as an anti-inflammatory and an analgesic, and you can make it into a tea, poultice, or salve.
 Where it grows – North America, Europe, Australia and Asia.